-Use the three rotary switches to adjust the desired operating mode (icons on the left) and the relevant parameters (icons on the right).
+Use the three rotary switches to set the desired operating mode (icons on the left) and the relevant parameters (icons on the right) of each control circuit.

-The top and middle switches are assigned to the heating circuits (see page 136).
+The top and middle switches are assigned to the heating circuits (see page 159).
 The rotary switch in the middle is not used in systems without a second heating circuit.
-The bottom switch is assigned to the DHW circuit.